ishandandekar/Looking-Fruit/README.md

 ## Models

 1. **Model 0** : A simple model with fully connected multiple Dense layers; this model acts as a baseline.
-1. **Model 1** : 2 pairs of CNN and MaxPool layers with a Flatten layer and Dense layer in the end for classification.
+1. **Model 1** : Multiple pairs of CNN and MaxPool layers with a Flatten layer and Dense layer in the end for classification.
-1. **Model 2** : Multiple CNN layers, MaxPool layers with a Flatten layer and Dense layer in the end; _should get better results from this._
+1. **Model 2** : Replicate best model from the research paper; _should get better results from this._
 1. **Model 3** : Using transfer learning, exploit ResNet model for classification.
 1. **Model 4** : Using transfer learning, exploit EfficientNetBx for classification.
 1. **Model 5** : Use fine-tuned ResNet model for classification.